 While the full-day trips that visit 4 vineyards sounds exciting, they were all in similar regions.
-We came to find out that Bordeaux has 60 unique wine regions, each with their own unique microclimates that help different grapes grow.
+We came to find out that Bordeaux actually has 60 unique wine regions, each with their own unique microclimates that help different grapes grow.

 For a wine producer as diverse as this one, the best way to see it is to diversify, and know early on that you'll never get to see it all.